 The College will provide reimbursement for eligible moving expenses, up to the maximum dollar amounts listed below, to newly appointed full-time, tenure-track faculty and full-time professional staff who must relocate their primary residence in order to accept employment at Franklin & Marshall.
 Reimbursement is provided when the move occurs so that the individual can accept employment with the College.

-Employees hired for temporary assignments are not eligible for moving expense reimbursement.
+Employees hired for temporary assignments (usually two years or less) are not eligible for moving expense reimbursement.
 However, full-time visiting faculty members are eligible for reimbursement up to $600.

 Eligible Moving Expenses